Chapter 18.185

 5. If a concession or incentive is requested, the application shall describe each specific development concession or incentive sought, and why it is necessary to provide the affordable units;

-6. If requesting a density bonus based on land donation in accordance with Government Code Section 65915(g), information sufficient to permit the city to determine that the proposed donation conforms with the requirements of Section 65915 and the Government Code;
+6. If requesting a density bonus based on land donation, information sufficient for the city to determine that the proposed donation conforms with the requirements of Density Bonus Law;

-7. If requesting a density bonus based on the provision of a child care facility in accordance with Government Code Section 65915(h), the application must:
+7. If requesting an additional density bonus or incentive based on the inclusion of a child care facility in accordance with Density Bonus Law as specifically set forth in Government Code Section 65915(h), the application must:

 a.
 Provide the location of the proposed child day care facility and the proposed operator;